Hypothermia 101: Diagnosis, Treatment, and Prevention

 If necessary, medical professionals might use techniques like blood rewarming or warm IV fluids to treat the victim once they're in a hospital.

 Also, a prolonged fight to stay warm, even if you're winning, consumes a lot of energy.
-You'll need to keep adding fuel to the furnace in the form of carbs.
-If your glycogen stores become depleted, your temperature will drop more easily.
-And as much fun as enjoying your favorite alcoholic beverage outdoors can be, note that drinking can come with increased risk of hypothermia.
+Keep adding fuel to the furnace.
+Carbohydrates are great for that; if your glycogen stores become depleted, your temperature will drop more easily.
+Think twice about consuming alcohol in situations where you're more susceptible.
+Srinking can come with increased risk of hypothermia.

 Remember, the thermal conductivity of water is about 30 times that of air.
 Translation?
 You'll get colder a lot faster if you're wet, so don't get wet.
 That includes sweating while you're playing outside in the cold.
 Avoid overheating, wear layers, keep your extremities covered, and keep your clothing dry.
 Know that you'll lose more heat from your extremities, which as far as your body is concerned, are expendable when you're fighting to keep vital organs from freezing.
 Blood gets shunted away from your extremities to your core where the important stuff, like organs, live.
 Then we start getting concerned about frostbite/nip.